OCA/connector-magento/magentoerpconnect/doc/project/contribute.rst

 to test the connector with representative data, we record real responses/requests, then use them in the tests.
-The reference data we use are those of the Magento demo, which are automatically installed when you install Magento using theses instructions: `Magento Vagrant`_.
+The reference data we use are those of the Magento demo, which are automatically installed when you install Magento using theses instructions: `Magento on Docker`_.

 Thus, in the ``tests`` folder, you will find files with only data, and the others with the tests.